Anders-Holst/xled_plus/README.md

 eff.launch_movie()
 ```

-To install it, either download it from github, or do `pip install
+To install this package, either download it from github, or do `pip install
-xled_plus`.
+xled_plus` (soon... not there yet).

 Contributions, suggestions, and feedback are welcome.
 There is a
 discussion forum connected to these github pages.